HelpBot Assistant

 Accessibility in Blazor OTP Input component

-The Blazor OTP Input component followed the accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2 standards, and WCAG roles that are commonly used to evaluate accessibility.
+The Blazor OTP Input component follows established accessibility guidelines and standards, including ADA, Section 508, WCAG 2.2, and WCAG roles that are commonly used to evaluate accessibility.

 The accessibility compliance for the Blazor OTP Input component is outlined below.